wesleycamargo/azure-docs.pt-br/articles/data-lake-analytics/data-lake-analytics-get-started-net-sdk.md

    ms.date="09/23/2016"
    ms.author="edmaca"/>

-# Tutorial: introdução à Análise Azure Data Lake usando o SDK do .NET
+# <a name="tutorial:-get-started-with-azure-data-lake-analytics-using-.net-sdk"></a>Tutorial: get started with Azure Data Lake Analytics using .NET SDK

 [AZURE.INCLUDE [get-started-selector](../../includes/data-lake-analytics-selector-get-started.md)]

-Aprenda a usar o SDK do .NET para enviar trabalhos escritos em [U-SQL](data-lake-analytics-u-sql-get-started.md) ao Data Lake Analytics.
-Para saber mais sobre a Análise Data Lake, consulte a [Visão geral da Análise Data Lake do Azure](data-lake-analytics-overview.md).
+Learn how to use the Azure .NET SDK to submit jobs written in [U-SQL](data-lake-analytics-u-sql-get-started.md) to Data Lake Analytics.
+For more information about Data Lake Analytics, see [Azure Data Lake Analytics overview](data-lake-analytics-overview.md).

-Neste tutorial, você desenvolverá um aplicativo de console do C# para enviar um job U-SQL que lê um arquivo TSV (valores separados por tabulação) e o converte em um arquivo CSV (valores separados por vírgulas).
-Para acompanhar o mesmo tutorial usando outras ferramentas com suporte, clique nas guias na parte superior deste artigo.
+In this tutorial, you will develop a C# console application to submit a U-SQL job that reads a tab separated values (TSV) file and converts it into a comma separated values (CSV) file.
+To go through the same tutorial using other supported tools, click the tabs on the top of this article.

-##Pré-requisitos
+##<a name="prerequisites"></a>Prerequisites

-Antes de começar este tutorial, você deve ter o seguinte:
+Before you begin this tutorial, you must have the following:

-- **Visual Studio 2015, Visual Studio 2013 atualização 4 ou Visual Studio 2012 com Visual C++ instalado**.
+- **Visual Studio 2015, Visual Studio 2013 update 4, or Visual Studio 2012 with Visual C++ Installed**.
-- **SDK do Microsoft Azure para .NET versão 2.5 ou posterior**.
-Instale-o usando o [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
+- **Microsoft Azure SDK for .NET version 2.5 or above**.
+Install it using the [Web platform installer](http://www.microsoft.com/web/downloads/platform.aspx).
-- **Uma conta da Análise Azure Data Lake**.
-Confira [Gerenciar o Data Lake Analytics usando o SDK .NET do Azure](data-lake-analytics-manage-use-dotnet-sdk.md).
+- **An Azure Data Lake Analytics account**.
+See [Manage Data Lake Analytics using Azure .NET SDK](data-lake-analytics-manage-use-dotnet-sdk.md).

-##Criar um aplicativo de console
+##<a name="create-console-application"></a>Create console application

-Neste tutorial, você processará alguns logs de pesquisa.
-O log de pesquisa pode ser armazenado no Repositório Azure Data Lake ou no armazenamento de Blob do Azure.
+In this tutorial, you will process some search logs.
+The search log can be stored in either Data Lake store or Azure Blob storage.

-Um exemplo de log de pesquisa pode ser encontrado em um contêiner de blobs do Azure público.
-No aplicativo, você baixa o arquivo em sua estação de trabalho e o carrega na sua conta padrão do Data Lake Store de sua conta do Data Lake Analytics.
+A sample search log can be found in a public Azure Blob container.
+In the application, you will download the file to your workstation, and then upload the file to the default Data Lake Store account of your Data Lake Analytics account.

-**Para criar um aplicativo**
+**To create an application**

-1. Abra o Visual Studio.
+1. Open Visual Studio.
-2. Criar um aplicativo de console em C#
+2. Create a C# console application.
-3. Abra o console de Gerenciamento de Pacotes NuGet e execute os seguintes comandos:
+3. Open NuGet Package Management console, and run the following commands:

         Install-Package Microsoft.Azure.Management.DataLake.Analytics -Pre
         Install-Package Microsoft.Azure.Management.DataLake.Store -Pre